- Instructions for Form 8955-SSA - Introductory Material

 Use only whole dollars.
 Round off cents to whole dollars.
 Drop any amount less than 50 cents and increase any amount from 50 to 99 cents to the next higher dollar.

-The Internal Revenue Code imposes a penalty for failure to file a registration statement (including failure to include all required participants).
-The penalty is $1 for each participant not reported and for each day multiplied by the number of days the failure continues.
-The penalty, up to a maximum of $5,000, is imposed on the person failing to properly file unless it is shown the failure is due to reasonable cause.
+Section 6652(d)(1) imposes a penalty for failure to file a registration statement (including failure to include all required participants).
+The penalty is $10 for each participant not reported and for each day multiplied by the number of days the failure continues.
+The penalty, up to a maximum of $50,000, is imposed on the person failing to properly file unless it is shown the failure is due to reasonable cause.

 The Code provides that each plan administrator required to file a registration statement must, before the expiration of the time prescribed for the filing of the form, also furnish to each affected participant an individual statement setting forth the information required to be contained in the form.
-A penalty of $50 is imposed on the person required to furnish the individual statement to each affected participant for each willful failure to furnish the statement or a willful furnishing of a false statement.
+Section 6690 imposes a penalty of $50 on the person required to furnish the individual statement to each affected participant for each willful failure to furnish the statement or a willful furnishing of a false statement.

 For a plan year of less than 12 months (short plan year), enter the short plan year beginning and ending dates on the line provided at the top of the form.
 For purposes of this form, the short plan year ends on the date of a change in accounting period or the complete distribution of the plan's assets.